intel/nauta/docs/user-guide/actions/getting_started.md

 ## Launching TensorBoard

-Generally, every file that the training script outputs to `/mnt/output/experiment` (accessed from the perspective of training script launched in Nauta) is accessible from the outside after mounting the output directory with command provided by `nauta mount`.
+Generally, every file that the training script outputs to `/mnt/output/experiment` (accessed from the perspective of training script launched in Nauta) is accessible from the outside after mounting the output directory with command provided by `nctl mount`.
 Use the following command to launch TensorBoard and to view graphs of this model's results.
 (Refer to [Working with Datasets](working_with_datasets.md) for more information.)

 When training scripts output Tensorflow summaries to `/mnt/output/experiment`, they can be automatically picked up by Tensorboard instance launched with command:

-**Syntax**: nauta launch tensorboard [options] EXPERIMENT_NAME
+**Syntax**: nctl launch tensorboard [options] EXPERIMENT_NAME

 Enter this command:

-`$ nauta launch tensorboard single`
+`$ nctl launch tensorboard single`

 The following message displays.